kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 Now, one of them—**VENUS**—glows blood-red.
 It pulses, silently mocking the others.
 It bleeds in time with her breath.

 > **EDELWEISS:**
-> “Hello, citizens This is Avery-Mary Edelweiss… former chief executive officer… Neptune quadrant.”
+> “Greetings, citizens.
+This is Avery-Mary Edelweiss… former chief executive officer… Neptune quadrant.”

 Her voice is thin.
 She speaks like she's unraveling from the inside.

-> “As of this morning, all neo-industry outposts on Mercury… all orbital research stations across the Jovian moons… all Uranian contractor training… have been formally collapsed.”
+> “As of this morning, all neo-industry outposts on Mercury… all orbital research stations across the Jovian moons… all Uranian contractor training… everything has been formally collapsed.”

 She glances to the side.